Midwest Express Airlines Flight 105: Pilot error

 In the initial seconds after the explosion, Flight 105 swayed to the right and left.
-In response, the pilot used the rudder to counteract the plane's movements.
-The examination concluded that the plane was easily controllable and that it could still be controlled properly without the rudder inputs.
-Additionally, the crew made a pitch input, raising the aircraft's nose.
+In response, Captain Martin used the rudder to counteract the plane's movements.
+The investigation concluded that the plane was easily controllable, and that it could have been stabilized without the rudder inputs.
+However, Martin then made a pitch input, raising the aircraft's nose.
+This served to significantly reduce the DC-9's speed, making a stall more likely.
+Martin also began banking the plane to the right, the opposite side to the failed engine, which sent Flight 105 into a rapid, rolling dive.